johnamelancon/osticket-prereqs/README.md

 <img src="https://i.imgur.com/uHb1XMh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Set Up MySQL Database with HeidiSQL:** Explain how to download and install HeidiSQL, create a new session with root/Password1, and create a database called "osTicket".
+     Setting Up MySQL Database with HeidiSQL:**
+   - Download and install HeidiSQL from the internet.
+   - Open HeidiSQL and create a new session.
+   - Use "root" as the username and "Password1" as the password.
+   - Create a new database called "osTicket" within HeidiSQL.
 </p>
 <br />